-Digital Enhanced Cordless Telecommunications (DECTTM) is the ETSI standard for short-range cordless communications, which can be adapted for many applications and can be used over unlicensed frequency allocations world-wide.
+Digital Enhanced Cordless Telecommunications (DECTTM) is the ETSI standard for short-range cordless communications, which can be adapted for many applications and can be used over license exempt frequency allocations world-wide.
+The accumulated number of DECT devices manufactured reaches more than one billion with a growing ratio of more than 100 million devices per year.

 DECT is suited to voice (including PSTN and VoIP telephony), data and networking applications with a range up to 500 metres.